bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 ### Ideals

-I got the idea from a [lecture by Manuel DeLanda](https://www.youtube.com/watch?v=ZC57sUilp44) where he joked that you could link a neaural network up to some sensors and train it to catch a frisbee.
+I got the idea from a [lecture by Manuel DeLanda](https://www.youtube.com/watch?v=ZC57sUilp44) where he joked that you could link a neural network up to some sensors and train it to catch a frisbee.
 He went on to talk about how, in his philosophy, matter is fundamentally creative and that higher levels of emergent phenomena (biology, consciousness) work by directing natural emergence from the chaos of lower levels.
 A tube man's movement is typically chaotic.
 My idea is that, using the neural net, he will learn to direct the chaos so that his movement is a blend of intentionality and randomness.
 I reckon it'll freak people out if we can teach him to (sometimes) catch frisbees 😂 They'll initially percieve it as a bizzare coincidence but then they'll see him do it multiple times.

 These are some of the attractions of the project:
 - Lots of machine learning using small, custom neural nets